 AeroMatrix Elite Core

-This new woven drop stitch core uses cross-woven drop stitching and a high density fabric for improved rigidity while also reducing weight.
+This new woven drop stitch core uses cross-woven drop stitching and a high-density fabric for improved rigidity while also reducing weight.
 This new core is matched with a new dual-layer-fusion PVC skin.
-Weight specifications from Glide appear to shave off up to 3 pounds with this new construction.
+All of this brings the weight of these boards down a few pounds each without sacrificing their rigidity or durabilty.

 TriFusion Welded Rails